Home » Canadians are struggling to access medical marijuana

 Canadians are struggling to access medical marijuana

 Medical marijuana patient registrations keep climbing, but under the new Access to Cannabis for Medical Purposes Regulations (ACMPR), the plant-based medicine remains all too inaccessible.
 There are compounding reasons for patient’s difficulty accessing the medicinal herb.
-Despite the increasing number of patient registrations, Canadian have to navigate the stigma of therapeutically using what had previously only been considered a recreational drug.
+Despite the increasing number of patient registrations, Canadians have to navigate the stigma of therapeutically using what had previously only been considered a recreational drug.
 Add that to doctors’ lack of education around prescribing cannabis (something licensed cannabis producers are trying to change) and you run into difficulty for patient to legally access what is sometimes the best and the most natural medicine for them.
 Getting a license isn’t the only problem in accessing the medication.
 There is a big lack of insurance coverage and affordability for most medicinal marijuana users.
 Medicinal cannabis can be expensive, especially when a prescription can be several grams a day.
 While some of the licensed producers (such as Aphria and Bedrocan) offer compassionate pricing to reduce the cost per gram, many Canadians still can’t afford their medicine.

 Cannabis is a versatile plant used for several medical purposes and in several forms.
 There are many reasons why patients might choose it over conventional medication, and in some cases, it is the only medicine that works.
 So it is no surprise so many Canadians are having a hard time making ends meet, especially since people with disabilities are already more likely to face poverty.